-Any firm of two or more SRA approved managers/partners will remain acceptable provided that the firm has CQS (Conveyancing Quality Scheme) status.
+Any firm of two or more SRA* approved managers/partners is acceptable provided that the firm has CQS* (Conveyancing Quality Scheme) status.

 If the firm does not have CQS status, we will only accept solicitors who meet the following criteria:

-- A practice that has been established for a minimum of 10 years (where there have been mergers we must be satisfied that, where they were firms of a similar size, they both had a 10 year history or where it was more of a takeover that the larger firm meets the 10 year rule).
+- Must be a practice that has been established for a minimum of 10 years (where there have been mergers we must be satisfied that, where they were firms of a similar size, they both had a 10 year history or where it was more of a takeover that the larger firm meets the 10 year rule)

 - The majority of the partners/SRA approved managers (i.e. greater than 50%) should have been fully qualified Solicitors for a minimum of 5 years.